 INTRODUCTION

-In Sudan banana cv.
+In Sudan, banana cv.
 Grand Nain was released to farmers since 2001.
-The plant of this cultivar is taller, higher in yield potential and lees sensitive to cool temperature (Bakheit and Ali, 2001).
-Also, it is an internationally dessert banana cultivar and it is suitable for local consumers and export market (Ravi, et al., 2018).
+The plant of this cultivar is taller, higher in yield potential and less sensitive to cool temperature (Bakheit and Ali, 2001).
+Also, it is an internationally well-known dessert banana cultivar and it is suitable for local consumers and export market (Ravi, et al., 2018).

 Banana plantlets acclimatization is process of adaptation to transition from a controlled to an uncontrolled environment through in vitro techniques.
-The acclimatization period needs to be carried out for growth and development to obtain plants that are ready to be planted in the field (Rania, 2012). unsuitable fertilization practices, including the excessive use of chemical fertilizers, are commonplace in banana production (Janardhan. et al 2024).
+The acclimatization period needs to be carried out for growth and development to obtain plants that are ready to be planted in the field (Rania, 2012).
+Unsuitable fertilization practices, including the excessive use of chemical fertilizers, are common practice in banana production (Janardhan. et al 2024).

 Fertilization aims to provide nutrients for optimal plant productivity application on the leaves or the soil.
-Leaves application or spray is more effective and increase growth it also allows about 90% absorption of the fertilizer, while the roots only absorb 10% (Kumar and Kumar, 2007).
+Leaves application or spray is more effective and increase growth, it also allows about 90% absorption of the fertilizer, while the roots only absorb 10% (Kumar and Kumar, 2007).
 Foliar fertilizers have been used to complete deficiency of nutrient in the plants (Christensen and Smarts, 2005).
 Short-term adding Mg from banana corms increased total soluble solids and soluble sugar content.
-(Zhang J et al 2020)
+(Zhang J et al., 2020)

 Optimum dose of foliar fertilizer application is important for the banana plantlets to receive sufficient nutrients for their growth and to prevent environmental pollution.
 Banana plantlets require sufficient amount of nutrients for growth and the production (Passam et al., 2007).
 Foliar feeding is an effective method for correcting soil deficiencies and overcoming the soil’s inability to transfer nutrients to the plant under low moisture conditions Magbalot et al (2019).
 Thalooth et al. (2006) reported that foliar application of potassium enhances the vegetative growth of the plants and improves crop yield of banana.
-Bashma et al (2018) conclude that the Growth, yield, nutrient uptake and quality parameters were found significantly inferior for the treatment which received only foliar application of 19:19:19 mixture (0.5%) at monthly intervals in addition to the recommended basal dose of organic manures.
+Bashma et al (2018) conclude that the growth, yield, nutrient uptake and quality parameters were found significantly inferior for the treatment which received only foliar application of 19:19:19 mixture (0.5%) at monthly intervals in addition to the recommended basal dose of organic manures.

 Research should be focused on creating the ideal situation for the banana plantlets under acclimatization so that it reaches a height of 25cm in less time because that is the optimum length for planting in the field.
 Scaranari, et al. (2009) reported that when banana plantlets reach 25-30 cm height, they are considered acclimated and become available for marketing.
-Therefore, the objective of this study to determine suitable types and frequency of foliar on growth of banana plantlets in the greenhouse.
+Therefore, the objective of this study to determine suitable types and frequency of foliar fertilizer application on growth of banana plantlets in the greenhouse.

 MATERIAL AND METHODS